PHI-base/canto-docs/docs/disease_annotation.md

 ![](images/disease_annotation_extensions.png "")

+You can add multiple extension types to one annotation, but be aware that this has the effect of saying that _all_ the extensions apply to the annotation at once (usually meaning all extensions were present together at some point in time).

+If the extensions did _not_ occur together (for example, if different tissues were infected in two separate experiments, rather than both infected at once), then you should apply the extensions to separate annotations.
+You can use ‘Copy and edit’ on an annotation to speed up the process of adding individual extensions: finish the first annotation with one extension, copy-and-edit to create another annotation, then edit the extensions on the new annotation.

 After adding an annotation extension, the extension name shown in annotation tables (and elsewhere) will be a more concise unique identifier.

 When you edit or duplicate an annotation, you can also add more extensions, or remove existing extensions.
 Use the ‘Edit…’ button in the annotation editing pop-up to do this: